WHAT IS ROTARY?

 HOW ARE CLUBS GROUPED?

-Clubs are grouped into 530 Rotary districts, each led by district governor who is an officer of Rotary International and represents the RI Board of Directors in the field.
+Clubs are grouped into 530 Rotary districts, each led by a district governor who is an officer of Rotary International and represents the RI Board of Directors in the field.
 Though selected by the clubs of the district, a governor is elected by all of the clubs worldwide meeting in the RI Convention.

 WHAT IS THE MEMBERSHIP PROCESS?